What is the Academy of Medicine?

 The Academy is a singular voice in Greater Cincinnati advocating for ALL physicians, seeking to bring ALL physicians together, and working to improve ALL physicians’ practices and quality of life.
 Through our active workgroups, we remain committed to offering educational, social, and wellness benefits for all of our members.
 Our hope is that every single member finds value in our efforts and participates in our activities throughout the year.
 Please explore our newly designed website to ensure that you are up to date on all of our plans.
 And please feel free to contact me or Natalie Peterson, Academy executive director, at any time with any suggestions or comments.

 Thank you all for your continued support for this great organization.

 Making the Local Physician Community Stronger in the 21st Century

 The Academy of Medicine of Cincinnati, founded in 1857, has a rich history in the Cincinnati community.
 The Academy exists to organize, represent, advocate for, and serve physicians of Greater Cincinnati.
-Over the past several years, we experienced a decline in membership but are now seeing renewed interest with more and more physicians either joining or re-joining their local medical society.
+Over the past several years, we have seen a renewed interest in membership with more and more physicians either joining or re-joining their local medical society.
 They see the importance of one voice – a common place where physicians can express their opinions to help make the physician community stronger and bring about change.
-Whether you are an employed or an independent physician, most face the same struggles ...
-EHR, burnout, legislative issues, MACRA-changes to physician reimbursement, uncertain practice environment, challenges with patients, increasing workload, maintenance of certification, etc.
+Whether you are an employed or an independent physician, most face the same struggles … EHR, burnout, legislative issues, reimbursement, uncertain practice environment, challenges with patients, increasing workload, and now COVID-19.